yholly/hello-world/README.md

 # hello-world
-learn how to use for javascript programming class in udacity
+learning git to use for javascript programming class in udacity.
+Welcome to the world where you can make all you dreams come true.